lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session01_see.md

 ## Learning Objectives

-1. Describe your own vision for what you would like your team to get from *Modeling to Learn.*
+1. Describe your own vision for what you would like your team to get from *Modeling to Learn*.

 2. Test out your thinking with your team about what your shared vision is for becoming a "dream team."

-3. Identify a shared team vision for learning from *Modeling to Learn.*
+3. Identify a shared team vision for learning from *Modeling to Learn*.

 # In-session Exercise (30 minutes)